AqlaSolutions/AqlaSerializer/README.md

 AqlaSerializer
 ==============

-<b>What is it?</b>
+<b>Why?</b>

-I'm reworking Protobuf-net to make a binary serializer with its own format which is dedicated to support all .NET specific features.
+Protobuf-net have problems with inheritance, reference tracking and can't pack data optimally because of Protocol Buffers format compatibility.
+I'm reworking Protobuf-net to make a binary serializer with its own format which is dedicated to support all the .NET-specific features.

 Also I'm planning to add object tree comparsion related features.